-Some cancers, particularly lymphomas and leukaemias, can prevent the body's immune system from working properly.
-For example, they may do this by preventing the bone marrow from producing enough healthy white blood cells.
+Some cancers, such as lymphomas and leukaemias, can prevent the body's immune system from working properly.
+For example, the cancer may stop the bone marrow producing enough healthy white blood cells.

 The type of cancer treatment you have

 Chemotherapy reduces the number of white blood cells produced by the bone marrow.
 This can have a big effect on the immune system.
 It reduces your body's defences against infection during and after treatment.
-Chemotherapy treatment is usually the most common reason for reduced immunity.
+Chemotherapy is one of the most common reasons for reduced immunity.

-You are particularly at risk of getting an infection 7 to 14 days after having chemotherapy, when the level of white blood cells is at its lowest.
+You are particularly at risk of getting an infection 7 to 14 days after having chemotherapy.
+This is when the level of white blood cells is at its lowest.
 This time is called the nadir.
 It can vary slightly depending on the drugs used.

-The number of white blood cells will increase steadily and usually returns to normal before your next cycle of chemotherapy.
+After the nadir, the number of white blood cells will increase steadily.
+It should return to normal before your next cycle of chemotherapy.

 You will have your blood checked before you have more chemotherapy, to make sure the white cells are at a normal level.
 Your chemotherapy nurse will give you more information.

 Surgery can make you more at risk of infection.
-This is because it makes a break in the skin or in the mucous membranes, which both help protect the body from infection.
+It makes a break in the skin or in the mucous membranes, which both protect the body from infection.

-Below are some general tips to help you to reduce your risk of getting an infection when your immunity is reduced.
+Below are some general tips to help you to reduce your risk of getting an infection.
 Your cancer doctor or specialist nurse will give you more advice.

-One of the best ways to avoid infection is having good personal hygiene.
-You can do this by doing the following:
+One of the best ways to avoid infection is with good personal hygiene.
+You should:

-- Always wash your hands before you prepare or eat food.
+- always wash your hands before cooking or eating